How is Zeffy free?

 Here are a few tips to help get you started:

-5. A gallery night is a creative fundraising idea to raise money and showcase your community's talent.
+5. A gallery night is a creative fundraising idea to raise money and showcase your community's talent

 A gallery night is the excuse your community members are looking for to dress up, get out of the house, get to know some local artists, and support a good cause while they're at it.

-6. A community mural project is a creative fundraiser that will bring people together.
+6. A community mural project is a creative fundraiser that will bring people together

-These fundraising efforts are a little more involved than some of our other ideas, but the work is well worth the pay off.
+These fundraising efforts are a little more involved than some of our other ideas, but the work is well worth the pay-off.
 Just be sure to:

-7. Host a paint and sip with a local artist or teacher.
+7. Host a paint and sip with a local artist or teacher

 A paint and sip is a fun fundraising idea that combines two things people love: painting and sipping wine!
 Supporters donate to a cause they care about and have a great time to boot.
+If you're serving alcohol at the event, apply to your local council for a Temporary Event Notice (TEN), minimum 10 working days' notice required; check your council's website for the current fee and process.

 Here are a few tips to get things started:

-8. Organize a surprise, flash art sale.
+8. Organise a surprise flash art sale

 A surprise flash art sale can invite participants to either display their art or buy from a local artist.
 It's the perfect fundraising idea to garner community involvement in something that matters.

-Fundraising ideas for sports clubs and teams.
+Fundraising ideas for sports clubs and teams

-9. A car wash is an easy way to fundraise for your dance team or any team, really.
+9. A car wash is an easy way to fundraise for your dance team or any team, really

 Here are a few tips to get you started: